unicode-org/message-format-wg/spec/syntax.md

 Expressions can either start with an operand, or be standalone function calls.

-The operand is a quoted string literal or a variable name.
+The operand is a literal or a variable name.
 The operand can be optionally followed by an _annotation_: a formatting function and its named options.
 Formatting functions do not accept any positional arguments